-Pick me.
+Not Ready Yet.
 For the most part, women are not comfortable raising their hand for an advanced position, especially if they do not have all the credentials.
 We need to get over ourselves.
 It has been said that men will learn a thimbleful of knowledge more than the next guy and feel comfortable positioning themselves as an expert.
 Whereas women have to work for years mastering a skill before they will timidly agree that they have some experience.

 When an opportunity arises for advancement or a special task force that is part of your future career plan – raise your hand.
 Say “pick me” and figure out the rest later.
 There are countless people who have said they have skills they don’t, in order to get the job and then they quickly learn those skills.

 Manage your brand.
 There has been a long history of discrepancies between men and women in this matter.
 Men are assertive, women are aggressive.
 Men age gracefully, women are haggard.
 It is a narrow tightrope we walk when it comes to the impressions we leave with others.
 The best advice is to be confident in your knowledge, experience, and skills and be yourself.
 Don’t try to be “like a man” in the business world, be who you are naturally and you will gain the respect and position you desire.